VedaWebProject/vedaweb/README.md

 Use `docker-compose up --build --no-cache` for building and starting the needed containers in a preconfigured way.
 The `--no-cache` flag ensures that current application data will be downloaded during build time.
 If you don't want that, just omit this flag.

+The application will be served on port `8081` in case of using docker-compose.

 ## API